dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 - Excluding unnecessary crash dump pages
 - Filtering the page types to be included in the crash dump

-The `makedumpfile` tool provides two essential options for this purpose, `-d` to minimize the dump file size and `--message-level` to control the verbosity of output during processing.
+The `makedumpfile` tool provides two options for this purpose

+- `-d` to minimize the dump file size
+- `--message-level` to control the verbosity of output during processing

 The `-d` option in makedumpfile allows you to exclude certain types of pages from the dump file, significantly reducing its size.
 This option is helpful in environments with limited storage or requiring quicker analysis.